Kristina01111000/Drws_site/README.md

-See if I can change the color of the download button Look at the youtube channel for links
+See if I can change the color of the download button

-he still wants the quiz
+he still wants the quiz :( told him he can take care of it

 - Look at the youtube channel for links -> not there, deleted? he is working on it -> still not there
 - is there a contact form on the site? -> wp forms is on the site, but i don't have it set up or anything, does he want a contact form for it?